grassrootseconomics/docs.grassecon.org/docs/legal/gecl1.md

 ### Instruments

-Clearing Unions implement one of following Instruments:
+Economic Commonss implement one of following Instruments:

 1. **Token (Unilateral Instrument)** - a real or virtual object (fungible or non fungible) that may be accepted by another Member in exchange for value at their complete discretion.